 Lessons from the Field: UST Alumni Voices

 CT AHEC is delighted to support a semi-monthly column about current issues and concerns of healthcare professionals, with topics spanning professions and years of training.
-Alumni and partners share insights and personal experiences in an effort to engage and support the larger Urban Health/AHEC Scholar community.
+Alumni, partners, and current AHEC Scholars share insights and personal experiences in an effort to engage and support the larger Urban Health/AHEC Scholar community.
 We hope that you will join the dialogue by posting a brief comment for sharing to Lessons from the Field: UST Alumni Voices.

 - Work-Life Balance, or Something Else?Owen Kahn, MD, shares his thoughts on the work-life balance of a medical professional, and offers an alternate paradigm.